Samariya57/Via_Coding_Challenge/README.md

 How would you identify anomalous rides (e.g., rides that shouldn’t be possible, pickups that shouldn’t be possible)?
 ### Answer
-There are several types of anomalies in rides and unfortunately different methods should be used to identify them.
+There are several types of anomalies in rides and unfortunately, different methods should be used to identify them.
 We have the following types:
 * A driver makes next pickup before a drop-off of the previous passenger.
 For each driver, we store last drop-off time and can compare it with the pickup time of a new ride of this driver.